Getting Started with ReactJS: A Basic Guide for Beginners

 What is ReactJS and why is it Useful?

 The important feature for which ReactJS is very popular is its quick hold in the virtual DOM (Document Object Model).
 Changing DOM elements requires a great deal of effort.
-This is exactly where ReactJS comes to help and is very popular among developers.
-In fact, virtual DOM is much faster than regular DOM.
+This is exactly where ReactJS comes in handy and is very popular among developers.
+Virtual DOM is much faster than regular DOM.
 The main reason is that React creates its own unique virtual DOM environment where the components remain.

 Get ReactJS open-source project from GitHub, for more info click here: https://github.com/facebook/react